-RAYMOND SCHOOL DISTRICT SAU 33 INCIDENT COMPLAINT AND REPORTING FORM\ (FOR HARASSMENT OR BULLYING)
+RAYMOND SCHOOL DISTRICT SAU 33 INCIDENT COMPLAINT AND REPORTING FORM (FOR HARASSMENT OR BULLYING)

-1. Name of Person Reporting Incident(s):

-2. Check whether you are the: Uvictim/target of behavior R (or his/her parent/guardian) eporter (not victim or target)

-3 Check whether you are a: Student Staff member (specify)

-J. □ Parent/Guardian □ Other (specify)
+1. Name of Person Reporting Incident(s): 2.
+Check whether you are the: Uictim/target of behavior Gor his/her parent/guardian) oorter (not victim or target) 3.
+Check whether you are a: Student Staff member (specify) ☐ Parent/Guardian ☐ Other (specify) 3A.

-, 3A.
 Provide Tel.
-No.; E-mail address:

-4. If student, state school name: Grade:

-5. If staff member, state school name or work site:

-- Information about the Incident: Check whether:

-A. Name of victim/target of behavior: -

-Others: Student in Employee in Other

-B. Name of Subject (person who engaged in behavior): ☐ Student ☐ Employee ☐ Other

-Others:

-C. Date and time of incident:

-D. Location: □ class □ hall □ cafeteria □ other area inside school □ E. Nature of incident (check all that apply): □ physical □ verbal □ get

-school property other

-□ personal property □ school property \( \text{other}

-F. Are you aware of similar or related incidents? ☐ Yes ☐ No 2.4

-1. 1110 9 00 001 001 001 001 001 001 001 0

-7. Witnesses (who saw incident or has information about how or why incident or occurred) (Use additional paper, as needed)

-Name: Student 🗆 E Imployee Other

-Employee Other

-Employee 🗆 Other

-8 Describe the details of the incident, in the order it happened, and specif

-what each person involved did and said, stating actual words used.
-Use

-,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, 2 1

-9. Give any background information that may help explain how or why incident occurred.

-10 Signature of Complainant or Reporter: Date:

-ı.U.
-Signature of Comptainant of Acoportor.

-11. Form Provided to: Position: Date:
+No.; E-mail address: 4.
+If student, state school name: Grade: 5.
+If staff member, state school name or work site: 6.
+Information about the Incident: Check whether: A. Name of victim/target of behavior: ☐ Student ☐ Employee ☐ Other Others: □ Student □ Employee □ Other 2 N 60 1: Day to Day to May B. Name of Subject (person who engaged in behavior): Student Employee Other Others: ☐ Student ☐ Employee ☐ Other C. Date and time of incident: D. Location: □ class □ hall □ cafeteria □ other area inside school □ E. Nature of incident (check all that apply): □ physical □ verbal □ gest □ personal property □ so ure 🗆 electronic 🗆 written F. Are you aware of similar or related incidents?
+Yes No 7.
+Witnesses (who saw incident or has information about how or why incident occ ployee Other ployee Other ployee 🗆 Other 8.
+Describe the details of the incident, in the order it happened, and specify ng where it occurred Identify what each person involved did and said, stating actual words used.
+Use a 9.
+Give any background information that may help explain how or why incident occurred.
+10. Signature of Complainant or Reporter: ate: ate: